Led creation of Shelter design system, reducing dev task times by 50% due to fewer lines of code written.

 Competitive Research & Analysis: I analyzed design systems from IBM, Material, Clarity, Dell, and Adobe to identify essential components for Shelter's internal tools and customer portals.
 This research informed strategic decisions about which patterns would best serve our diverse user base.

-Material-Based System Architecture: I built Shelter's first comprehensive design system using Material Design as the foundation, working directly with developers to create resources for React, Angular, and web components.
-This established consistent UI patterns across all digital touch points.
+Material-Based System Architecture: I built Shelter’s first design system on Material Design for its familiar, user-friendly interface and strong multi-framework support (React, Angular, Web Components).
+This ensured consistent UI patterns across all digital touch points and streamlined collaboration with developers.

 Brand Modernization & Accessibility: I collaborated with UX designers to refresh Shelter's visual identity and style guide for digital applications.
 Designed accessible components in Figma that brought the insurance brand into the modern digital landscape.